Car Advertisement Examples: 5 High Performance Facebook Auto Ads

 Facebook Canvas ads are built specifically for mobile devices and allow brands to showcase products in an immersive mobile visual experience.
 Canvas ads can be used in automotive marketing to showcase a specific model, a whole range or even as a virtual tour of a local showroom.

-Fiat used canvas ads as part of their dealership marketing campaign to drive commercial sales for their Fiat Professional Doblo and Fiat Professional Fullback LX models.
+The car brand, Fiat used canvas ads as part of their dealership marketing campaign to drive commercial sales for their Fiat Professional Doblo and Fiat Professional Fullback LX models.
 In this example, one of the Fiat dealers, Vospers Van Centre used a series of images showcasing the two models.

 Vospers Van Centre also used video to highlight specific features of the models such as the easy access handles.
 We worked with Fiat to create this ad campaign using our localised dealer program Blueprints which makes deploying localised campaigns at scale faster and easier.

-This Facebook Canvas ad by Fiat uses a combination of images and video to showcase Fiat Professional models and highlight specific features. [/caption]
+This Facebook Canvas ad by Fiat uses a combination of images and video to showcase Fiat Professional models and highlight specific features.

 Top tips for Canvas Ads